 - A website backup policy describes how and how often your web host backs up your website.

 - Your web host may offer automatic website backups or expect you to do your own backups.

 - Types of website backups vary, including incremental and full server backups, and onsite or offsite backups.

 What Is a Web Hosting Backup Policy?

-While web hosting companies generally use great hardware to host your sites, it’s always possible that something could go wrong.
-It’s also possible that you could delete files accidentally or make changes you don’t like and want to have restored to the original version.
+A web hosting backup policy is what your hosting company offers customers for backing up their data.
+While these companies generally offer reliable web hosting services, it’s always possible something could go wrong.
+There is also a chance you could delete files accidentally or make changes you don’t like and want your site restored to the original version.

 Why Is the Backup Policy Important?